 Zoho has a CRM in their suite of small business productivity software.
 It can be quite confusing to master ZoHo, given that each tools (CRM, campaigns, contacts, mail, etc.) are isolated from each other.
 It does have 2-way email sync, surprisingly enough, so feel free to send your cold emails from a different tool.

 PipeDrive is good at illustrating you sales pipeline.
 This is useful so that your team can see a visual representation of where each deal is at in the pipeline.

 Microsoft Dynamics CRM

-Microsoft Dynamics CRM is used by Ford and the VA.
+Microsoft Dynamics 365 is a CRM is used by Ford and the Veterans Administration.

 Propeller is another CRM designed for Gmail & Google Apps (G Suite).

-When evaluating which B2B CRM to get, consider these four factors:
+When evaluating which B2B CRM tool to use, consider these four factors: